Cordia subcordata: Uses

 The seeds are edible and have been eaten during famine.

 The wood of the tree has a specific gravity of 0.45, is soft, durable, easily worked, and resistant to termites.
 In ancient Hawaiʻi kou wood was used to make ʻumeke (bowls), utensils, and ʻumeke lāʻau (large calabashes) because it did not impart a foul taste to food. ʻUmeke lāʻau were 8–16 litres (2–4 gal) and used to store and ferment poi.
+Kou was also used to carve kiʻi.
 The wood burns readily, and this led to the nickname of "kerosene tree" in Papua New Guinea.
 The flowers were used to make lei, while a dye for kapa cloth and aho (fishing lines) was derived from the leaves.
 Fijians obtain fibre to make baskets and garlands from its inner bark by soaking it in seawater.

 In the western Solomon Islands, in Vanuatu, on Waya Island, and in Tonga, it is used for carving.
 On New Ireland, its wood is always used for the ceremonial entrances to men's houses.